 The Teacher's Manual and Game Book are available with a single-user license; student consumables are available with a Single-Family License, for private home use, and an Annual Classroom License, for printing copies for multiple students in a school, tutoring, or co-op setting.
 To learn more about digital versions and the PDF licenses, click here.

-Essentials second edition is a major revision and expansion of the program, including three levels of spelling lists, grammar practice, and vocabulary instruction in each lesson.
+Essentials second edition, released in 2015 (Lessons 1-15) and 2017 (Lessons 16-30), was a major revision and expansion of the Essentials program, including three levels of spelling lists, grammar practice, and vocabulary instruction in each lesson.

 Learn more about what's new in the 2nd edition!